-All hearing aids are supplied with a years supply of batteries, full manufacturers warranty and ongoing aftercare for the life of your hearing aids.
+All hearing aids are supplied with a years supply of batteries, extended five-year manufacturers warranty and ongoing aftercare for the life of your hearing aids.
 There is a no-quibble 60 day return period if you find that the devices are not suitable for any reason

 Once you have been fitted we will see you again shortly afterwards to make sure you are continuing to receive the greatest benefit from your devices and will continue to support you with free aftercare and re-programming and assessment when required

 Using a unique two-stage fitting process we first re-test your hearing through your new hearing aid then programme this to a comfort fitting.
 At your follow up appointment we do a validating measurement called Real Ear Measurement followed by Visual Speech Mapping to check the performance of your hearing aids.

 What style of hearing aid should I buy?

 There are a wide range of style to choose from, all with their own advantages and disadvantages.

 IIC or invisible in the canal hearing aids are very discrete and can be very effective with mild to moderate hearing losses.
 You do need good manual dexterity as they can be quite fiddly and your ear canals need to be large enough for them to be fitted.
 They tend to be lower in power than larger aids and have fewer connectivity options such as remote controls and wireless streaming devices.